-The Audit and Risk Committee is chaired by an independent external member and examines risk management control and governance under delegation from the MB.
-It helps the MB discharge its responsibility for adequate and effective risk management, control and governance (including ensuring the probity of the financial statements) and for the economy, efficiency and effectiveness of the Company's activities.
+The ARC is chaired by an independent external member, and its membership is external.
+The ARC examines risk management, and the control environment and governance under delegation from the MB, and provides the MB with assurance for these areas through its activity in the year, which it summarises in an annual report to the MB.
+The ARC is supported in its work by an internal audit function.
+As part of its role, the ARC also ensures the probity of the financial statements and considers the economy, efficiency and effectiveness of the Company's activities.